 The human skeleton, being the body’s internal support, has to withstand deformation as it is constantly exposed to external forces throughout its lifetime.
 These forces, when talking about a unit area on the bone, are referred to as stress.
 The bone itself is an elastic, living organ that can bend slightly, much like the bark of a tree, and if the force applied does not take the bone outside of its elastic range then once the force is removed the bone returns to its original position.

-Remodeling, which occurs in micro-cavities in the bone, always starts with old bone removal and then proceeds to new bone formation, and starts almost as soon as damage occurs.
-The entire process however, takes approximately 2-8 months, with much of the time spent on bone formation.
-Consequently, there is a period of time where the site of remodeling is temporarily weakened after bone removal.
+Remodelling, which occurs in micro-cavities in the bone, always starts with old bone removal and then proceeds to new bone formation, and starts almost as soon as damage occurs.
+The entire process, however, takes approximately 2-8 months, with much of the time spent on bone formation.
+Consequently, there is a period of time where the site of remodelling is temporarily weakened after bone removal.

 Causes and Risk Factors